RobertTalbert/discretecs/Video/scripts-module-2.md

 So here's the proposition we first saw in the last video: P(x) is the statement x+5 = 12 where the domain is the set of all real numbers.
 This again is a predicate not a proposition.
 This statement is neither true nor false as it is, because it has an undetermined variable in it.
 But let's form a new statement that's related to it: The statement "P(x) is true for all values of x".
 Now this statement is definitely FALSE because we know for a fact that P(x) is not *always* true.
 That is, we know that x+5 is not *always* equal to 12.
 In fact P(x) is only true for one and only one value of x, namely x = 7.
 So the statement "P(x) is true for all values of x" is definitely, knowably false.
 That makes it a proposition, not a predicate.

 Here's another secondary statement we could make from the original predicate: "P(x) is true for at least one value of x".
 Another way to say this is that P(x) is *sometimes* true.
-Now that statement is definitely TRUE because there *is*
+Now that statement is definitely TRUE because there *is* at least one value of x that makes P(x) true, and we even know what it is -- x = 7.

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5NzcxMTA2LC00NTI2MTMyMjQsMTQxMz
+eyJoaXN0b3J5IjpbMTU2NzM5MTI0NiwtNDUyNjEzMjI0LDE0MT
-IzNDUwNCwtMTk0MDkzMjc0LC0yMDE5NDg4MTE5LC0xNDU5MTIz
+MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
-MDA3LC01MzI5OTk2NzldfQ==
+MzAwNywtNTMyOTk5Njc5XX0=
 -->